Harjun751/JavaMonopoly/README.md

 # TODO
-1. Refactor code.
+1. Replace the images in the readme.
 Disgusting.
-2. Replace the images in the readme.
-Disgusting.
-3. Do more statistics on the data.
+2. Do more statistics on the data.
 Standard deviation sounds cool.
-4. Implement "Advance to nearest MRT station" card
-5. Make the repo public when previous things are done.
+3. Make the repo public when previous things are done.
-6. Separate gui for human-controlled game and/or visual AI spectation
+4. Separate gui for human-controlled game and/or visual AI spectation

 # Java Monopoly
 A Java implementation of the hyper-realistic popular capitalistic boardgame-cum-bankruptcy-simulator, Monopoly.